 \subsubsection{Self-comparisons}

-We quantitatively evaluate the performance of \textit{End-to-End Regression}, \textit{Point-to-Point Voting} and \textit{Fusion} with different degrees of occlusion, in which we further decompose the distance error of all nodes into those of unoccluded and occluded nodes to suggest the specific properties of these methods.
-As shown in Table \ref{tab:exp_sim_diff_occlusion}, the error of regression results is relatively large compared to other methods in unoccluded cases but increases very slowly as the degree of occlusion rises.
+We quantitatively evaluate the performance of \textit{End-to-End Regression}, \textit{Point-to-Point Voting} and \textit{Fusion} with different levels of occlusion, in which we further decompose the distance error of all nodes into those of unoccluded and occluded nodes to suggest the specific properties of these methods.
+As shown in Table \ref{tab:exp_sim_diff_occlusion}, the errors of regression results are relatively large compared to other methods in unoccluded cases but increase very slowly as the level of occlusion rises.
 Besides, the regression results keep uniform under all settings, suggesting that it always estimates smooth global DLO shapes even with heavy occlusions.
-In contrast, although the voting results are precise for complete point cloud input (with an error of $2.7$mm), the voting method has so bare robustness that the error of occluded parts is huge (with an error of $112.3$mm for 40\% occluded point cloud) and the uniformity is not guaranteed.
-Under all settings, our proposed fusion method is the most accurate and robust one, which owes to its ability to combine both advantages of the two branches to predict accurate coordinates close to the unoccluded voting results and maintain a smooth shape for occluded parts.
-The uniformity is also well kept in heavily-occluded scenarios.
+In contrast, although the voting results are precise for complete point cloud input (with an error of $2.7$mm), the prediction accuracy and uniformity cannot be guaranteed for occluded cases (with an error of $112.3$mm for 40\% occluded input).
+Under all settings, our proposed fusion method is the most accurate and robust one, which owes to its ability to combine the advantages of both two branches to predict accurate positions close to the unoccluded voting results and maintain a smooth shape.
+The uniformity is also well kept even in heavily-occluded scenarios.

-Two visualized examples of the three methods are shown in Fig. \ref{fig:exp_sim_rvf}.
-Note that the estimated nodes are connected one by one to illustrate the order in all visualizations.
-It can be seen that the regression results are robust against occlusion but imprecise, while the voting results are accurate but without much robustness.
-The final estimation results using our fusion module can accurately and robustly estimate the DLO state in both unoccluded and occluded scenarios.
+Two visualized examples are shown in Fig. \ref{fig:exp_sim_rvf}.
+Note that the estimated nodes are connected one by one to illustrate their order in all visualizations.
+It can be seen that the regression results are robust against occlusion but imprecise, while the voting results are accurate outside occlusion but extremely unreliable for occluded parts.
+However, our fusion method can accurately and robustly estimate the DLO state in both unoccluded and occluded scenarios.